KodalineDJ/NULLGAME/README.md

 # NULLGAME

-#CURRENTLY IMCOMPLETE
+#COMPLETED

 This is Grade 10 Python Final Project:
-  This is an interactive story with a computer application with 7 different endings Created with classmate
+  This is an interactive story with a computer application with 9 different endings Created with a fellow classmate